 At this point you will create a folder or add your code to an existing folder and you are done.
 Download in JPG, JPEG, or SVG format during this stage.

-For smaller codes and shorter ranges: The best minimum size for the QR code is at least 1"x1", 2.5cm x 2.5cm, or 115 x 115 pixels.
+For smaller codes and shorter ranges: The best minimum size for the QR code is at least 1inx1in, 2.5cm x 2.5cm, or 115 x 115 pixels.
 Older mobile phones may have difficulties scanning anything smaller.
-This size should be the minimum for short distance scanning such as for contactless payment, product packaging, or clothing tags, just to name a few.
+Short distance scanning includes things like contactless payment, product packaging, or clothing tags, just to name a few.

-For larger codes being scanned from far away: Sizes should be proportionate to distance.
+How big do QR codes need to be for larger codes being scanned from far away?
+Sizes should be proportionate to distance.
 If a code is farther away, making it larger is necessary to pick up the scan.
 Larger codes are great for buildings, billboards, and displays.
 The scanning size to distance should be approximately 10:1.
 So if the code is 10m (32 feet) away from the scanner it should be about 1m (3.2 feet) wide and tall.

 The more codes you print, the higher the cost.
 There are small sticker printers that are available but this can be hard to scale.
 Getting a printer depends on whether businesses regularly generate a high number of QRs or only need a few.
-VIP Color suggests certain printers depending on how many codes you need and how quickly you need them printed.
+Different printers are suggested depending on how many codes you need and how quickly you need them printed.

 Choose a professional printing shop for short-term needs and always print a sample first to test the code.
 Make sure the size is appropriate for the distance before posting at the final location.

-QR codes can benefit any industry and any need.
-They have continuously been incorporated into a diverse number of companies with a lot of success for customer retention, brand recognition, e-commerce, and contactless services.
+QR codes have continuously been incorporated into digital marketing strategies with a lot of success for customer retention, brand recognition, e-commerce use, and contactless services.
 We've compiled some of the best use cases for each industry to implement QR codes into your digital campaigns:

 QR codes shouldn't be put in places where the colors can fade in direct UV sunlight making the contrast off and hard to scan.
 Neither should they be in dark places where the scanner won't pick up the colors.
-It's also beneficial to post QR codes in places where they are easily accessible i.e., not too low or high and where there is enough foot traffic but it isn't blocked by crowds.
+It's also beneficial to print a QR code in a place where it is easily accessible i.e., not too low or high and where there is enough foot traffic but it isn't blocked by crowds.

 There are many easy tips and tricks to creating the perfect QR code in just minutes.
 Knowing what works and what doesn't will work magic for your campaigns and really make the QR codes work for you and your customers.
 For a free downloadable guide of our detailed suggestions, check out our 50 Dos and Don'ts of Using QR Codes.
 For some common printing suggestions, we have shared a short list below: